SHARE

 2. Forecasting Clean Beauty Trends for the Next Decade

-The combination of tools, knowledge and technology will be a growth pattern in 2025.
 Consumers want to work smarter not harder on their beauty regimes.
-Expect to see devices that offer a skin diagnosis that suggests products that give results.
+Expect to see devices that offer a skin diagnosis and suggests products that give results.

-For small batch brands who may not have the budget just yet to offer virtual experiences they can still attract this consumer by using AI to support their products' effectiveness.
+For small batch brands who may not have the budget to offer virtual experiences just yet, they can still attract this consumer by using AI to support their products' effectiveness.

 Here are the key trends predicted to shape the next decade in clean beauty;